laurenbardenhair19/lbh19/README.md

 EUvsDisinfo website.
 This represents the data collection of a disinformation task force based in Europe.
 Dataset began in 2015 and is updated weekly. https://euvsdisinfo.eu/

+1. alldata.RData is the data broad directly from the API
+2. flat_data.RData is the saved data after it has been flattened and merged
+3. keywordcount.RData has the saved keywords and tallies
+4. langcount.RData has the saved languages and tallies

 ### Results\
 pie_regions.png     percentage of regional publication languages as percentage of all publications\\
 pie_topics.png               percentage of topic keywords as percentage of all general topics\\